15 Top Trails For Hiking In Los Angeles

 Trailhead address: 6398 Weidlake Drive, Los Angeles, CA 90068

 9. Malibu Creek Hike

-A quick 30 minute journey north of Los Angeles is Malibu Creek State Park, considered the crown jewel of the Santa Monica Mountains and full of kid-friendly hikes.
+A quick 30 minute journey north of Los Angeles, when it comes to hiking in Los Angeles Malibu Creek State Park is considered the crown jewel of the Santa Monica Mountains and full of kid-friendly hikes.
 Much of the area is oak savannah, complete with gently sloping grassland, valley oak trees, and wildflowers.
 There is a $12 fee for parking at the lot, but there are also two designated state park parking lots available for free .2 miles away from the Park’s entrance, on Mulholland Drive.

 Trailhead address: 1925 Las Virgenes Rd, Calabasas, CA 91302

 10. Franklin Canyon Hike